MaastrichtU-IDS/data2services-pipeline/README.md

 ./shutdown.sh
 ```

-For MacOS make sure access to the `/data` repository has been granted in Docker configuration.
+For MacOS, make sure that access to the `/data` repository has been granted in Docker configuration.

 ### Run